-The Dolphin Watch project is a partnership between the Department of Parks and Wildlife River Guardians program and Murdoch and Curtin Universities and was instigated to learn more about the community of bottlenose dolphins residing in the Swan and Canning Rivers.
+The Dolphin Watch project is a partnership between the Parks and Wildlife River Guardians program and Murdoch and Curtin Universities and was instigated to learn more about the community of bottlenose dolphins residing in the Swan and Canning Rivers.

 In 2010 the Minister for Environment announced Dolphin Watch Day, an annual event to acknowledge the contribution that public volunteers have made through river dolphin monitoring in the Swan Canning Riverpark, to increase our knowledge and inform current research.